cloudmaven/cloud101_cfncluster/_episodes/02-cfncluster.md

 ![cfncluster auto scaling](/cloud101_cfncluster/fig/cfncluster_autoscaling.png)

+Notice that Simple Queue Service (SQS) is an important part of this flowchart.
+It is discussed further below as the fourth of our four daemon processes in CfnCluster.
+Before turning to SQS though let us dispense with the Nodewatcher as follows.

 ![cfncluster node watcher](/cloud101_cfncluster/fig/cfncluster_nodewatcher.png)

+This is a straightforward IF AND statement that causes Workers to be terminated.

+### Simple Queue Service (SQS)

+SQS is used in cfncluster as the online/offline messaging system.
+The sqswatcher daemon running on the CfnCluster Master monitors for SQS messages emitted produced by Auto Scaling:
+When an instance comes online it submits "instance ready" to SQS which is picked up by sqs_watcher running on the Master.
+These messages are used to notify the queue manager (in our case the SGE qmaster daemon) that new instances are online.
+The reverse is also
+true: When instances are terminated the SQS is used to notify the Mater that they are no longer available.

 ## Walkthrough

 ### Key vocabulary

 - PIT: Project Identifier Tag, a unique string you designate like 'himat'
 - queue: A stack of jobs managed by a scheduler (in our example SGE)